Alejandro Zaera-Polo

 Birmingham New Street railway station, 2007–2015).

 Alejandro Zaera Polo is a Spanish architect, theorist and founder of Alejandro Zaera-Polo & Maider Llaguno Architecture (AZPML).
 He was formerly dean of the Princeton University School of Architecture and of the Berlage Institute in Rotterdam.
+Prior to founding AZPML, he was co-founder of the London-based Foreign Office Architects, which operated between 1993 and 2011.

 Career

 Alejandro Zaera-Polo was born in Madrid, Spain on 17 October 1963.
 He graduated with honors from the Escuela Técnica Superior de Arquitectura de Madrid, and subsequently obtained a Master in Architecture (MARCH II) at the Graduate School of Design, Harvard University in 1991, with distinction.